 It’s not about beat the stock market but rather to be the market.

-When you want to be financially independent then it’s an ideal investment opportunity in my opinion.
+When you want to be financially independent then it’s a good investment opportunity in my opinion.

-💡 I hope you liked my update this month about my stocks and index funds.
-You are welcome to leave a comment below 🙂
+I hope you liked my update about my stocks and index funds.

 💡 You can also follow me on Twitter with stocks and index funds updates